 The Board reviewed each separate charge to ensure that they were reasonable and reflected the services provided.
-This included the annual management charge ('AMC'), Depositary/Custodian fees and audit fee.
-The AMC includes the ACD's periodic charge and the Investment Manager's fee.
+This included the Investment Manager's fee, ACD's periodic charge, Depositary/ Custody fees and audit fee.

 The charges should be transparent and understandable to the investor, with no hidden costs.